gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 soldiers are here!"

 Erileine sat up and dug sticky grit out of the corners of her eyes.
 "Where's Razi?
-And Piaerre---the boy who came with us?"
+And Piaerre—the boy who came with us?"

 "He's at Mayeule's.
 I don't know where Razi is.
 Maybe you should just stay here for now."